About the Program

 With an annual enrolment of over 80 000 students, including more than 10 000 international students, the University is Canada’s largest educational institution and continues to be the nation’s leader in higher learning and research.
 The University of Toronto is consistently ranked as one of the top 20 universities in the world, rising in its rankings every year.

-The University of Toronto ranks first in Canada and sixteenth globally according to the 2022 edition of U.S. News & World Report’s Best Global Universities Rankings.
+The University of Toronto ranks first in Canada and eighteenth globally according to the 2023 edition of U.S. News & World Report’s Best Global Universities Rankings.

 escort girl